Tearsheet

 AI Analysis | Feedback

-Todd M. Cello has served as Executive Vice President, Chief Financial Officer of TransUnion since August 2017, having joined the company in October 1997.
-Before his current role, he was Senior Vice President and International CFO from August 2015 to August 2017, overseeing financial operations for the International segment.
-From January 2009 to August 2015, Mr. Cello served as Vice President, Financial Planning and Analysis, where he played a pivotal role in TransUnion's two leveraged buyouts in 2010 and 2012, and its initial public offering in 2015.
-These leveraged buyouts indicate a pattern of managing companies backed by private equity firms through his significant involvement in the transactions that brought Goldman Sachs Capital Partners and Advent International as acquirers in 2010.
+Todd M. Cello joined TransUnion in October 1997 and has served as Executive Vice President, Chief Financial Officer since August 2017.
+Before his current role, Mr. Cello served as Senior Vice President and International CFO from August 2015 to August 2017.
+From January 2009 to August 2015, he was Vice President, Financial Planning and Analysis, where he played a lead role in the two leveraged buyouts of TransUnion in 2010 and 2012 and the initial public offering in 2015.
+He also served as Vice President and U.S. Information Services CFO from October 2005 to December 2008.

 AI Analysis | Feedback